 Use a lamb's wool applicator, synthetic wax applicator or sponge mop to apply.

-Apply in thin even coats in one direction.
+Apply in thin even coats.
 Work out pinholes and puddles.

-We recommend 2 thin coats for typical residential and 4 coats for homes with dogs and heavy commercial use areas.
+We recommend that you initially apply 2 thin coats for typical residential and 4 coats for homes with dogs and heavy commercial use areas.
 Then apply single coats as needed for maintenance.

 Usually lasts several months before showing scuffing or dulling, but when it does start to scuff or dull, just clean, allow to dry, and reapply a fresh coat of Top Shield Wax.

 Tip.
 Standing water for an extended period of time can cause the wax to look cloudy.
 Allowing the area to dry out will let the wax go back to it's clear and glossy look on it's own.

 Tip.
-Although the wax is U.V. resistant, it will not hold up to chemicals, such as gas, oil drips, paint thinners, or heavy cleansers like amonia.
+Although the wax is U.V. resistant, it will not hold up to chemicals, such as gas, oil drips, paint thinners, or heavy cleansers like ammonia.
 That is why we recommend the wax for indoors only.
 However, we have many many customers whom have chosen to use the wax outdoors on patios, porches, walks, pool decks, and even driveways.
 They've given us very positive feedback and strongly suggested we begin recommending it for exterior as well as interior.